Neural Diversity Regularizes Hallucinations in Language Models

 \subsection{Ablations}

 To isolate the contributions of ND-LoRA, we systematically ablate ND-LoRA components at fixed $P=4$ streams.
 All variants maintain parameter parity through LoRA rank adjustments, enabling fair comparison.
-We measure run-time spectral diversity ($\mathcal{D}_{\text{spec}}$) at the aggregation layer using evaluation samples, quantifying actual cross-stream correlation during inference.
+We measure inference-time diversity ($\mathcal{D}$) at the aggregation layer using evaluation samples, quantifying actual cross-stream correlation during inference.

 \autoref{tab:ablations} reveals a super-linear combination: independent LoRA (+2.9\%) and Barlow Twins (+1.4\%) sum to 4.3\% but achieve 4.9\% when combined (Stream LoRA-BT) --- a 14\% bonus.
 Targeting KVQ attention amplifies this further by 2.6$\times$ to +12.8\% (ND-LoRA at fixed $P=4$; maximum gains reach 14.6\% when optimizing $P$ per-task, see \autoref{tab:taskdiv}).
-Neither component alone suffices: ParScale's near-complete collapse ($\mathcal{D}_{\text{spec}} = 0.999$) yields only +0.5\%, while Stream LoRA without regularization achieves +2.9\%, both less than a quarter of ND-LoRA's final impact.
+Neither component alone suffices: ParScale's near-complete collapse ($\mathcal{D} = 0.9990$) yields only +0.5\%, while Stream LoRA without regularization achieves +2.9\%, both less than a quarter of ND-LoRA's final impact.
 This establishes that both architectural capacity and explicit regularization are necessary for full impact.